Meet the Hendricks Chapel Team

 Maureen Verone is a native of East Lansing, Michigan and earned a Bachelor of Fine Arts degree from Siena Heights University in Drawing & Painting.
 She has worked for Syracuse University at different administrative levels since 2000 following an administrative track focusing on budget & financials.
 She joined Hendricks Chapel in 2019 as the Budget Administrator.

 She enjoys spending time outdoors, gardening, animals and all aspects associated with the process of making art, keeping creativity the focal point in her life.
-She lives with her husband Al in the Eastwood neighborhood of Syracuse.
+She lives with her husband Al in Michigan.